diegodelbianco12/cash-intelligence-dashboard/methodology/module3_compliance_scoring.md

 Every headline figure in the project appears in one place, which makes internal inconsistency immediately visible.
 More than one modelling error in this project was caught not by inspecting a formula, but by noticing that two pages disagreed about the same number.
+Where a quantity is windowed on one page and shown in full on another — total open payables versus the six-month scheduled subset, for example — the snapshot reports the full balance and leaves the scope difference explicit rather than hidden.

 ---